AaronMHurst/PyGammaRAD/README.md

 >>> help(am.symb6j)
 ```

-The `Jupyter Notebooks` also illustrate docstring retrieval for certain methods.
+The `Jupyter Notebooks` provided also illustrate docstring retrieval for certain methods.

 ## Summary of angular distribution functions and methods